 How to Find Circular Economy Jobs Near You

 No matter what type of services you’re qualified to provide, start by searching for sustainable or circular jobs in your city.
-Depending on where you’re located, you might start by checking out sites like Indeed or Simply Hired to see what types of opportunities are available.
+Depending on your location, you might start by checking out sites like Indeed or Simply Hired to see what opportunities are available.

-Environmental Leader also has a great list of some of the best job boards that are dedicated specifically to sustainable, eco-friendly, or circular jobs.
-As you scroll through the listings, stay on the lookout for jobs with solid development and long-term compensation programs.
+Environmental Leader also has a great list of some of the best job boards dedicated specifically to sustainable, eco-friendly, or circular jobs.
+As you scroll through the listings, look for jobs with solid development and long-term compensation programs.

-Keep in mind that circular jobs are a relatively new field, so some employers may be open to providing training.
+Remember that circular jobs are relatively new, so some employers may be open to providing training.
 If you want to increase your chances of landing a higher-level job, then check out the learning courses offered by the Ellen Macarthur Foundation or look into the many universities that now offer circular economy courses online.

 See Related: Best Socially Responsible Investing Jobs: What is the Best Career?